NicoloCavalli95horses/KMS-web-testing/content/01 Notes/CSP (Content Security Policy).md

 }));
 ```

-Client-side (not recommended), with the `<meta>` tag
+Client-side (not recommended), with the `<meta>` tag.
+Useful in some SPA scenario when the application is pure front-end.

 ```HTML
 <meta http-equiv="Content-Security-Policy" content="default-src 'self'; script-src 'self' https://apis.example.com; style-src 'self' 'unsafe-inline';">
 ```

-### Risks
+### Security concerns and challenges

-The implementation of the CSP depends on the needs of the project and must be done manually.
-As the project evolves, the CSP must grow in synchrony, otherwise unexpected results may occur
+- The implementation of the CSP depends on the needs of the project and must be done manually
+- As the project evolves, the CSP must grow in synchrony, otherwise unexpected results may occur

 ### Nonce